Matse2005/VSChristmas-Extension/README.md

 - `VSChristmas.StatusBarItemLocation`: Display the Christmas button at the location of your choice.
 - `VSChristmas.toggleLargeStatusBarText`: Toggle the text beside the icon for the status bar icon.
+- `VSChristmas.StatusBarButtonVisibleTimeBeforeChistmas`: Make the Christmas button show up on a specific time before Christmas

 <!-- ## Known Issues